ratzz64/Basic-Arduino-Projects/LED Flowing Lights using Tinkercad/README.md

-# 💡 Flowing LED Light Effect using Arduino (Tinkercad Simulation)
+# 💡 Flowing LED Light Effect using Arduino

 This project simulates a **flowing LED light effect**, where multiple LEDs light up in sequence to create an animated pattern.
 It’s perfect for beginners learning about **digital output**, **timing**, and **visual effects** using an **Arduino Uno**.